dakshbhatnagar/dakshbhatnagar/README.md

 3. **Tableau Tales**: Unleashing the power of data visualization with Tableau!
 Take a peak [here](https://public.tableau.com/app/profile/daksh.bhatnagar)

-4. **Stock Price Prediction App** : The [app](https://stockpredictions.streamlit.app/) allows users to view the predictions of the closing price of specific stocks using the sophisticated statistical ARIMA model.
+4. **SQL Projects on HR Data, Restaurant Data and more** : The [repository][(https://github.com/dakshbhatnagar/SQLProjects) contains SQL Projects on various industries such as HR, Food and Data Jobs to uncover valuable insights.
+Make your way to it to explore in-depth.

-5. **Gradient Descent From Scratch using Python**: Finding gradients and making them descend like a pro!
-Check it out [here](https://bit.ly/3fwd7JD)
+5. **Olympics Data Analysis and much more using Python**: Find projects on in-depth ARIMA Modelling, Olympics Data Analysis and much more!
+Check it out [here](https://github.com/dakshbhatnagar/projects)
 ---

 👨‍💻 **Experience**